axobotlEC/workexperiencefinder/README.md

 The idea is a web crawler or scraper made in python searchs and collects data on various websites.
 This data is processed and analyse by an AI/ML algorithm to see if it is a current work experience oppunity or other oppitunity for students.
 It will then categorise the info and display it in a visual ui.
-Please note that the crawler algorithm unfornutely is unfinshed so the wrong data is shown.
+Please note that the crawler algorithm unfortunately is unfinshed so the wrong data is shown.
 I still however wishes to submit my work so far.

 To run the software:
 1) Dowload it to vs code